The Age of Innocence: Themes

 One of the most prominent themes that can be seen throughout the text is the idea of wealth and social class.
 The characters take pride in their social standings and those that come from "old money" feel threatened by those that are coming from "new money".
 The characters' lives revolve around staying up to date on the latest fashion, gatherings, appearances, etc. Being accepted by this high society is the most important thing to the people in this novel and they're willing to do anything to be accepted.
 Being accepted by high-class acquaintances is another common theme that is displayed throughout this novel.
-Another theme that is clear in the novel is love, whether it be the love between Newland Archer and May Wellend, or the undeniable love and lust between Newland Archer and Ellen Olenska.
+Another theme that is clear in the novel is love, whether it be the love between Newland Archer and May Welland, or the undeniable love and lust between Newland Archer and Ellen Olenska.
 Newland Archer's infatuation with May Welland's innocence can't be missed in the beginning scenes of the novel.
 The theme of innocence changes throughout the novel, as May states she is pregnant only to ensure that Ellen stays away from Newland.

 Changing perceptions of The Age of Innocence

 Helen Killoran explains in The Critical Reception of Edith Wharton that critics have always admired Wharton's craftsmanship, her attention to structure, and her subtle ironies, along with her description of interiors (attributed to her time as an interior designer).
 In the decades since the book's publication, critics have placed more stress on the portrayal of money and class distinctions in the book.

 Ellen Olenska and May Welland have also long been at the heart of critical discussion.
 Originally perceived as having done the right thing by talking about her pregnancy in order to save her marriage, May Welland can also be seen as manipulative rather than sympathetically desperate.
-Ellen Olenska brings up the general woman question in modern literary criticism.
+Ellen Olenska brings up the general "woman question" in modern literary criticism.

 Rather than focusing on the lavish lifestyle which Newland Archer has not had to work for, some modern readers identify with his grim outlook.

-In a master's thesis on the novel from 2005, Alisa Mariva DeBorde of the University of South Florida noted "Ms. Wharton often employed dichotomy in her own life: her role as socialite and author, woman of old New York and European maverick, and her life as spouse or beloved.
-Compartmentalizing her life’s roles prevented her from having to compromise the distinct qualities of each paradigm.
-Similarly, in The Age of Innocence, Ellen and May are completely opposite representations of life and culture in the 1870s who cannot happily coexist together.
-Wharton draws this contrast by painting their psychological landscapes, relying heavily on the motifs of water and fire, elements that if combined are mutually destructive."

-Hillary Kelly suggests that Wharton's "status made her story more than believable—it made the story real ...
-Novelists before Wharton understood that storytelling was an act of exposure, but she built it into the architecture of The Age of Innocence and weaponized it."
+Hillary Kelly suggests that Wharton's "status made her story more than believable—it made the story real… Novelists before Wharton understood that storytelling was an act of exposure, but she built it into the architecture of The Age of Innocence and weaponized it."